U.S. House panel launches probe into possible obstruction by Trump

 House Republican leader Kevin McCarthy attacked Nadler as having an impeachment agenda.

-“I think Congressman Nadler decided to impeach the president the day the president won the election,” he told ABC on Sunday.
-“They’re setting a whole new course because there’s no collusion so they want to build something else.”
+“They’re setting a whole new course because there’s no collusion so they want to build something else,” he told ABC.

 Reporting by Tim Ahmann and Doina Chiacu; Editing Sonya Hepinstall